A Complete

 Of these connected home appliances, statistics show that video entertainment appliances had the highest rate of worldwide shipments in 2023 at 278.8 million, followed by lighting and thermostat-controlling devices.

-Research from Technavio suggests that this is driven by the growing adoption of wireless connecting devices in the Internet of Things.
 Mobile devices can utilize wireless technologies like Wi-Fi, Bluetooth, and ZigBee to control appliances like air conditioners, while Near Field Communication (NFC) allows smart washing machines to be switched on at the touch of a smartphone screen.

 And that’s not all – with the increasing adoption of home automation, consumers with smaller homes also want in on the action.
 As a result, manufacturers are looking at ways to develop appliances with connectivity features, sleek designs, and accessories that help save on storage space.